 What Does NSF Certification Cover?

-NSF certification includes annual unannounced plant inspections of a bottler's operation, covering everything from the source of the water through disinfection and treatment all the way through the container closure process.
-Extensive product testing is performed for over 160 different contaminants for compliance with FDA regulations.
-FDA requires packaged water products to be tested regularly for the same contaminants as public tap water supplies.
-In addition to monitoring for microbiological contamination, packaged water products must also undergo testing for:
+NSF certification includes annual unannounced plant inspections of a bottler's operation, covering everything from the source of the water through disinfection and treatment all the way through the container closure process and product storage.
+Extensive product testing is performed for over 100 different contaminants for compliance with FDA regulations.
+FDA requires bottled water to be tested regularly for the same contaminants as public tap water supplies.
+In addition to monitoring for microbiological contamination, bottled water must also undergo annual testing for:

 - Inorganic contaminants (e.g. arsenic, nitrates and lead)